Understanding the User ID in Google Analytics 4

 User ID in Summary

-To explain how the User ID works in Google Analytics 4, I’m going to break it down into two categories: data collection and reporting.
+To explain how the User ID works in Google Analytics 4, I’m going to break it down into two categories: data collection and reporting identity.

-On the client side, all data is collected and stored differently in a mobile app than it is on a website.
+On the client side, data is persisted differently in a mobile app than it is on a website.
 On a website you must explicitly set the User ID with every event that fires, but in a mobile app the User ID automatically persists after it is set once.
-In this way, mobile apps treat the User ID as a special User Property which will continue to fire with all events after it has been set.
+In this way, mobile apps treat the User ID like a user-scoped custom dimension which will continue to fire with all events after it has been set.

-In the example above, the User Explorer report will only display one “Device ID” set to “12345” for both of these events.
+In the example above, the User Explorer report will only display one “App-instance ID” (which is the User Pseudo ID) set to “12345” for both of these events.
 BUT, if more events are detected by the same User Pseudo ID without the User ID set then these will not be attributed to the User ID.

-In this example, the User Explorer report will show you two Device IDs: “12345”, and “abc”.
-This next part can be counterintuitive: The first two events can be attributed to both of these Device IDs.
+In this example, the User Explorer report will show you two App-instance IDs: “12345”, and “abc”.
+This next part can be counterintuitive: The first two events can be attributed to both of these App-instance IDs.
 If you drill down into “12345” you will see two events, but if you drill down into “abc” you will see all 3 events.

 Using the User ID Across Sessions & Platforms